 IHP HIV funding contributes to strengthening the health system at health zone and provincial levels.
-That includes development of managerial and leadership capacities of health management teams through trainings and mentoring, elaboration of HZ 5-year development plans and annual operational plans, and provision of integrated supervision, quality improvement and M&E tools.
+That includesCustomPage 105 of 197FACTS Info v3.8.12.22014-01-14 07:11 EST development of managerial and leadership capacities of health management teams through trainings and mentoring, elaboration of HZ 5-year development plans and annual operational plans, and provision of integrated supervision, quality improvement and M&E tools.
 These cross-cutting health system strengthening activities will benefit to GF implementation program.